Achievable logoAchievable logo

 Testing conditions

-To maximize the reliability of tests, it is essential that testing conditions be as similar as possible for all the athletes being tested.
-Environmental conditions should not differ between test sessions.
-Standardization of testing includes avoiding new or unfamiliar stimulants, keeping caffeine and alcohol intake consistent, beginning testing in a well-hydrated state, and ensuring athletes consume a consistent pre-test meal along with a proper warm-up.
+To maximize test reliability, keep testing conditions as similar as possible for all athletes and across test sessions.
+Environmental conditions should not differ between sessions.
+Standardization includes avoiding new or unfamiliar stimulants, keeping caffeine and alcohol intake consistent, beginning testing in a well-hydrated state, and ensuring athletes consume a consistent pre-test meal along with a proper warm-up.

 Sign up for free to take 5 quiz questions on this topic